-The sections cover some of the most essential aspects of core TouchGFX issues and will serve as a good next step but do in no way cover all relevant topics.
+The sections below cover some of the most essential aspects of core TouchGFX issues and will serve as a good next step but do in no way cover all relevant topics.
 To see the complete list of articles go to our Knowledge Base.

 Experiment on your own

 At this point we will recommend you to simply experimenting on your own.
 Use what you have learned in the "Getting Started" up until now.
 Try to make a new application, add some widgets, create a couple of screens and so on.
 Simply play around trying to get a hang of the basics.
 If you have a supported demo board you should of course also try running your application on it.

 One way to get inspiration and help is to have a look at the various examples and demos.
 These are available from within the Create New Application dialog in the TouchGFX Designer.